Bluice81/TiguBot/README.md

 ---HELP AND SUPPORT--<br />
 Write to info@tigubot.com, and we will help you.

+NOTICE: The private key must never be sent to anyone.
+TiguBot will never ask you for your private key.
+The code does not export your private key outside your PC.
+Your private key will only be required on the first launch.
+After the first launch you will only be asked for the password with which your private key was encrypted.

 Only for the first launch

 1. Visit https://www.tigubot.com/